-• an accounts payable officer;
+- an accounts payable officer;

-- a land administrator; and - a cleaner
+- a land administrator; and

+- a cleaner

 whom represent approximately 10% of the total employees, executives and/or board members of the Company and its consolidated entities.
-There are currently no female members on the Board of the Company.
+There is also one female member on the Board of the Company.